Emengkeng/eventop/docs/v2_yield.md

 The core idea is simple:

 * If a user's USDC is sitting idle for a few months, it shouldn't just sit there
-* When enabled, Eventop pools user funds into a shared yield vault that supplies USDC to Kamino Lend
+* When enabled, Eventop pools user funds into a shared yield vault that supplies USDC to Jup Lend
 * When it's time to deduct monthly payments, funds are always available (either from wallet buffer or by redeeming shares)
 * Yield accrues automatically through the vault's exchange rate